Buses in Hanoi: Bus live-tracking

-Travellers can use a mobile app called Tìm Buýt to find the bus routes between the departure and arrival points.
-The app is available on the web, iOS, Android and Windows Phone.
+Travellers can use these following mobile apps: Tìm Buýt, GoMo by BusMap, VinBus to track bus routes in real time, and look up for bus routes information.
+These apps are available on the web, iOS, Android and Windows Phone.

-The Windows Phone app has been discontinued while the app on Android and iOS is available in both Vietnamese and English.
+The Windows Phone app for Tìm Buýt has been discontinued while the app on Android and iOS is available in both Vietnamese and English.

 Hanoibus' brand identity system

 Buses are painted with peace bird symbol and Hanoi's Khue Van Cac seal on its body.